x249wang/pyopendatato/README.md

 ### Download Data

-Currently, `pyoepndatato` works for downloading csv, Excel (xlsx, xlsm, xls), shp, geojson, json, txt files, as well as any compressed folders containing the aforementioned file formats.
-The data is most often returned as a `pandas.DataFrame`, except in case of json and txt files.
+Currently, `pyoepndatato` works for downloading CSV, Excel (XLSX, XLSM, XLS), SHP, GEOJSON, JSON, TXT files, as well as any compressed folders containing the aforementioned file formats.
+The data is most often returned as a `pandas.DataFrame`, except in case of JSON and TXT files.

 Data is available at the resource level, so resource id is needed for downloading datasets: